enfmarinho/data-structures/README.md

 To use any of the data structure here you just need to copy the .h file of its implementation and include in your project.
 The tests can be used as a code demo and the implementation is, in most cases, well documented to facilitate use.
+I recommend running the tests before use it.

 # License